 Using multiple sign-in options through multi-factor authentication is IT best practice.
 It adds a crucial layer of security against malicious cyber attacks.
 It protects personal data and school data.
 It helps prevent major service interruptions, program disruptions, and legal liability.

-How text code sign-in works
+Text code sign-in

 You will need to provide a cell phone number.
 A unique code will be sent to your phone via text message every time you sign in.
 Once you receive the code, you will copy or type it into the correct sign-in field.
+See Setting up and signing in using text codes for more information.

 Related articles